I would say that a good shoe is exactly like a good wine. These shoes are going to stay and last for a long time – Christian Louboutin

 Now let’s look at shoe types for different occasions.

-SHOES TYPES FOR DIFFERENT OCCASIONS
+SHOE TYPES FOR DIFFERENT OCCASIONS

 Please note that there are over hundred types and styles of shoes, but let’s look at only the most common types.